/

 HubSpot’s Workflows were initially designed for marketing requirements but have been applied to address similar business needs for sales, service, and operations.

 Salesforce’s Flows have more design options and are, therefore, more complex to configure than HubSpot’s Workflows.
-However, the latter is more user-friendly.
+However, HubSpot’s tool is more user-friendly.

-User adoption of CRM systems is a perennial challenge.
-CRM vendors look for ways to improve the user experience.
+CRM system user adoption is a perennial challenge.
+CRM vendors are looking for ways to improve the user experience.

-For the greatest success, a thorough analysis is critical before any significant change in CRM software platforms.
+A thorough analysis is critical for the highest CRM success before any significant change in CRM software platforms.

 It’s not just about the general differences between the two platforms but how respective platforms address your organization’s unique needs.